COVID vaccine trials: Where are the women? | DW | 12.07.2021

 This difference is part of a bigger picture of how biological sex and gender both influence our health, says Rosemary Morgan, a gender and health researcher at the Johns Hopkins Bloomberg School of Public Health in the US.

-While women are more likely to suffer worse side effects from vaccines, men are more likely to be hospitalized for serious cases of COVID and more die.
+While women are more likely to suffer worse side effects from vaccines, men are more likely to be hospitalized for serious cases of COVID, and more men die of COVID.

 Biological factors affect our immune systems — whether we are born biologically male, female or intersex.